 An institution must be accredited by an accrediting commission recognized by the Department of Education in order to participate in the Title IV programs.
 We have institutional accreditation by the Higher Learning Commission, which is an accrediting commission recognized by the Department of Education.
 To remain accredited, we must continuously meet accreditation standards relating to, among other things, performance, governance, institutional integrity, educational quality, faculty, administrative capability, resources, and financial stability.
-We were reaccredited by the Higher Learning Commission 12007, and the next scheduled comprehensive evaluation will be conducted in 2016-2017.
+We were reaccredited by the Higher Learning Commission in 2007, and the next scheduled comprehensive evaluation will be conducted in 2016-2017.
 While, during the 2007 reaccreditation process, the Higher Learning Commission concluded that we were in compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
-See "Regulation - Accreditation from the Higher Learning Commission that our report was accepted and that no further reports are required.
+See "Regulation of the compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
+See "Regulation of the compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
+See "Regulation of the compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
+See "Regulation of the compliance with its accreditation of the certain deficiencies to be addressed by us.
+See "Regulation of the certain deficiency of the cert Accreditation."
+In February 2009, we filed a monitoring report with the Higher Learning Commission addressing our progress in resolving these deficiencies and in March 2009, we received notification from the Higher Learning Commission that our report was accepted and that no further reports are required.
 The Higher Learning Commission is currently reviewing our request to operate at nine additional off-campus sites.
-If we fail to satisfy any of the Higher Learning Commissions or accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs and could cause a significant decline in our total student enrollments and have a material adverse effect on us.
-In addition, many of thos epecialized accrediting commissions or state agencies.
-If we fail to satisfy the standards of any of those specialized accrediting commissions and adverse effect on us.
+If we fail to satisfy any of the Higher Learning Commission's standards, we could lose our accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs and could cause a significant decline in our total student enrollments and have a material adverse effect on us.
+In addition, many of our individual educational programs are also accredited by specialized accrediting commissions or approved by specialized state agencies.
+If we fail to satisfy the standards of any of those specialized accrediting commissions or state agencies, we could lose the specialized accreditation or approval for the affected programs, which could result in materially reduced student enrollments in those programs and have a material adverse effect on us.